EirikEspe/Tour-de-France-app/README.md

 # Tour de France app
-This is a web app with statistics from Tour de France 1903-2019, created with Shiny.
+This is a web app with statistics from Tour de France 1903-2019.
+The app is created with Shiny and contains visualizations of overall winners, stage winners, stage chracteristics and more.

 Tour de France is an annual multiple stage bicycle race primarily held in France, with occasional passes to nearby countries.
 Held over three weeks, usually in July, the Tour consists of 21 day-long stages